 Feeding the Machine

 If you want to get the depth adjustment crank for the desired thickness, you will need to power up the planer.
-When the material starts to get inside the feeder, then never switch on the machine.
+Please remember that when the material starts to get inside the feeder, never switch on the machine.

 You will need to wear the mask again after finishing this fine material produced by your thickness planer.

 How do you feel after reading this article?
-I hope, you are really happy because already you have gotten all of the important information that you were searching for eagerly.
+I hope you are pleased because you have already got all of the important information that you were searching for eagerly.
 Most probably, now it is easy and crystal clear for you to use a benchtop planer correctly.

 Have a nice time with your benchtop planer! 🙂